jfarhanm/jfarhanm.github.io/bbb.md

 Another thing the author would like to state (emphasise , infact) is that this project , only aims to create a simple IPC system, one that can be easily understood.
 It should not become more complicated than it currently is.
 It must remain really simple.

 The author understands that the description provided here is quite vague.
-They shall be updated once the project has been tested in the real world on a real world system.
+It shall be updated once the project has been tested in the real world on a real world system.

 ## PROTOCOL
 The BBB protocol maybe obtained [here](https://jfarhanm.github.io/protocol/)